derricknguyen12/cse150a_project/README.md

 ### Describe in detail your results, including any helpful visualizations like heatmaps, confusion matrices, etc. (if applicable).
 Please provide numerical results (unless your model's performance metrics do not include numbers).
 ![confusion_matrix](https://github.com/user-attachments/assets/d8a1100c-8d30-4f3c-979f-f59b67accb7d)

 To test the accuracy of our model, we split the data into X, which contained all of our features, and y, which contained the is_recommended column.
 We then use the train test split to split it into training and testing data.
 We then used the accuracy_score function from the sklearn metrics library to get our accuracy.
 This works because our is_recommended column tells us games that the user has previously played and either recommends or not, so we test the model to see if it can correctly guess these past games as a game the user would play or not.
-Our model scores an accuracy of 78.75%.
+Our model scores an accuracy of 81.82%.

 The above confusion matrix tells us the counts for how many true positives, false positives, true negatives, and false negatives our model predicted.
-The high number of false positives (182,479) suggests that the model is biased towards recommending games.
+The high number of false positives (182,151) suggests that the model is biased towards recommending games.
 This might be because of the assumption of independence among features.
-Moreover, the number of false negatives (55,631) suggests that some good recommendations were missed.
-However, the dominant true positive count (857,318) shows that the model is still effective at making correct recommendations most of the time.
-According to the confusion matrix, our model has a precision rate of 82.5%, and a recall of 94%.
+Moreover, the number of false negatives (21,538) suggests that some good recommendations were missed.
+However, the dominant true positive count (891,411) shows that the model is still effective at making correct recommendations most of the time.
+According to the confusion matrix, our model has a precision rate of 83.03%, and a recall of 97.64%.
 This shows that our model is good at recommending games, as the precision, recall, and accuracy are very high.

 #### Fitting Graph

 ![image](https://github.com/user-attachments/assets/56c342dd-50de-4609-aff5-14b7bb2ddf5d)

 We also created a fitting graph for our model to test whether it was overfititng or underfitting to our data.
 From our fitting graph, we can see that the testing and training accuracies are very close to each other no amtter the number of training samples.
-Since the accuracoes are almost identical, this means that our model does not have signs of overfitting or underfitting and generalizes well to our data.
+Since the accuracies are almost identical, this means that our model does not have signs of overfitting or underfitting and generalizes well to our data.
 These results make sense given the nature of a naive bayes model.
 Since the model assumes conditional independance for all features given the class label, this simplifies the model and reduces the risk of overfitting as it doesn't learn any complex relationships.
 The probabalistic process of this mdoel also makes it more robust to noise as it's learning the likelihood of the data instead of specific patterns.

 ### Be sure to interpret your results!
 If you obtain a poor performance, compare it to some baseline easy task (i.e. random guessing, etc.) so you can have an estimate as to where your model performance is at.
 Propose various points of improvement for your model, and be thorough!
 Do not just say "we could use more data", or "I'll be sure to use reinforcement learning for the next milestone so we can better model our objective."
 Carefully work through your data preprocessing, your training steps, and point out any simplifications that may have impacted model performance, or perhaps any potential errors or biases in the dataset.
 You are not required to implement these points of improvement unless it is clear that your original model is significantly lacking in detail or effort.

 Interpretation of Results:

-Our Gaussian Naive Bayes (GNB) model achieved an accuracy of 0.7875, meaning it correctly classified approximately 79% of user recommendations based on the available features.
+Our Categorical Naive Bayes model achieved an accuracy of 0.8182, meaning it correctly classified approximately 82% of user recommendations based on the available features.

 Points of Improvement: